mingzhang-yin/CoCo/README.md

 bash run.sh
 ```

-* Below is the paper to cite if you find the algorithms in this repository useful in your own research:
+* Below is the bibliography information of the paper:
 ```
 @article{yin2021optimization,
   title={Optimization-based Causal Estimation from Heterogenous Environments},